Skip to main content

 Authentication

-Cloud operations - fetching a collection by cloud ID, listing cloud projects, collections, and environments - require BrowserStack credentials set as environment variables:
+Cloud operations - fetching a collection by cloud ID, listing cloud projects, collections, and environments - require BrowserStack credentials set as environment variables: Both must be set together.
+Local filesystem runs, Postman JSON files, and URL-fetch targets do not require credentials.

 To find your username and access key, open your BrowserStack account profile.